The root of our emotions are embedded in the body

 Have a think about this scenario: It’s dark.
 You hear a noise, you begin to feel scared, and your heart starts pounding.
 And now think about this one: It’s dark.
 You hear a noise, your heart starts pounding and you begin to feel scared.
 Which is true?

 In reality, both are true.
 Your brain and body are constantly talking to each other with each other.
 The physiological state of the body which is encoded in the heart, among other body organs, is relayed to the brain constantly, on every single heartbeat.
-Our feelings and mood are influenced by our heart rate.

-doppel uses the most natural rhythm that exists, the one we all experience first as embryos, and it does this silently, and subtly.
+By affecting your brain's perception of your heart rate, doppel changes how you feel. doppel uses the most natural rhythm that exists, the one we all experience first as embryos, and it does this silently, and subtly.
 We do not simply perceive this rhythm, but we entrain to it - a faster rhythm makes us more alert, and a slower one calms us down.

 Our independent testing